linda664/5010-Mean-Reversion-Trading-Strategy/README.md

-# 5010 Mean Reversion Trading Strategy
+# Mean Reversion Trading Strategy for Stocks with Multi-Signal Integration and Predictive Modeling

 ## Overview